yehia67/documentation/getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs.md

     ```

     :::info:
-    Seeds must contain 81 tryte-encoded characters.
-If a seed consists of less than 81 characters, the library will append 9s to the end of it to make 81 characters.
+    This seed doesn't have to contain any addresses with IOTA tokens.
+If you enter a seed that consists of less than 81 characters, the library will append 9s to the end of it to make 81 characters.
     :::

-3. Create a message that you want to send to the address and convert it to trytes
+8. Create a message that you want to send to the address and convert it to trytes

     ```js
     const message = Converter.asciiToTrytes('Hello World!');